 As a student on year-round programs at Sund folk high school , you are entitled to study support from the Norwegian State Educational Loan Fund (if you are a Norwegian citizen).

-In the school year 2024-2025, students will receive a total of NOK 137,900 in grants and loans from Statens Lånekasse.
-Of this, 40%, i.e. NOK 55,160, will be converted into a grant once you have completed the school year and had it approved.
+For the 2025–2026 school year, you as a student will receive a total of NOK 151,700 in grants and loans from the Norwegian State Loan Fund.
+Of this, 40%, i.e. NOK 60,680, will be converted into a grant once you have completed the school year and have it approved.
 If you are a student on a half-year course, you will receive half the loan amount.

 Read more about loans and grants atwww.lanekassen.no.